Economics of Transportation in the 21st Century

 The meeting will address a range of possible topics, including but not limited to:

-- The impact of the transportation sector on the broader economy, including its effects on the labor market, the employment prospects for workers at various skill levels, and the competitiveness of the US economy and its various constituent sectors.
+- The impact of the transportation sector on the broader economy, including its effects on the labor market, the employment prospects for workers at various skill levels, the competitiveness of the US economy and its various constituent sectors.

 - The financing, maintenance and utilization of transportation infrastructure, with particular reference to the potential role for public-private partnerships and lessons from such partnerships in the US and elsewhere.